Supporting School Engagement for Refugee and Migrant Youth in Melbourne’s South East

 - Literature review and local data report

 - Key informant interviews

 - Focus groups, interviews and surveys (students and families)

 - Research report

 Phase Two: Solutions [early 2021]

 The second phase of the project was informed by the findings made in Phase 1.
-A series of recommendations and key opportunities will be identified and explored together with project stakeholders, in order to develop a clear and feasible plan of action.
+A series of recommendations and key opportunities were identified and explored together with project stakeholders, in order to develop a clear and feasible plan of action.
 This plan incorporated a range of strategies to address disengagement and/or promote engagement for refugee and migrant youth within key sites and schools that are currently supported by EACH and headspace.